gaetanlop/Clothing_Classification/README.md

 # Clothing_Classification Web app: Project Overview
 **Final Product Hosted On Heroku:** https://clothing-classification.herokuapp.com/

-I created a tool that classify images of clothes.
+I created a tool that classify images of clothes into their corresponding categories (t-shirts,shirts,jeans...).
 *   Project done using the Fast.ai Library.
 *   I created a tool that classify images of clothes.
 *   Scraped more than 1200  images of clothes from Google Image.